BridgesLab/FellowshipWorkshopDocuments/README.md

 ## Schedule

-The schedule is based on a presumed cycle 1 submission date of April 8th, 2025.
+The schedule is based on a presumed cycle 1 submission date of August 8th, 2025.

 | Session | Date |
 | ------------- | ------------- |